AdaptivMCP/AdaptivMCP/README.md

 2. **Connect ChatGPT to the server**
    - In ChatGPT, add an MCP integration pointing at your Render deployment.
-   - In a fresh session, ask the assistant to call `validate_environment`, `get_server_config`, and `controller_contract` so it understands the live configuration and contract.
+   - In a fresh session, ask the assistant to call `validate_environment` and `get_server_config` so it understands the live configuration.

 3. **Create or update your Adaptiv Controller assistant**
    - Create a custom GPT or assistant that uses this MCP server.